 Can I visit the archive?

-Sneak preview?
-Child's authorised biographer, Heather Martin, enjoyed privileged access to the archive during the writing of her biogaphy 'The Reacher Guy' was published in October 2020.
+Child's authorised biographer, Heather Martin, enjoyed privileged access to the archive during the writing of her biogaphy The Reacher Guy, which was published in October 2020.
 Both Martin and Child appeared together at UEA to discuss the book and the recording is available to view on request.

-Creative Writing students at UEA enjoy privileged access to the draft manuscripts and correspondence which appeared as part of a small exhibition during the NOIRWICH 2018 international crime writing festival.
-‘The Making of Jack Reacher’ revealed how Child set about writing his debut novel, 'Killing Floor', and its initial reception by fans and the publishing world.
+Creative Writing students at UEA enjoy access to the draft manuscripts and correspondence as part of their studies.
+Material from the collection has also been exhibited at NOIRWICH: the international crimewriiting festival and at the Lee Child Symposium held on 31 March 2022.
+The exhibition revealed how Child set about writing his debut novel, Killing Floor, and its initial reception by fans and the publishing world.

 What can we look forward to discovering in the archive?

 It includes early drafts, manuscripts and correspondence.
 Child's archive provides fascinating insights into the initial creation of one of English literature’s most enduring and uncompromising characters, and the structure and development of a long running and highly successful thriller series.

 In March 2022, we hosted two landmark events to explore Child's legacy and the evolution of the crime thriller.